BIRTH PHOTOGRAPHY: What to expect, and frequently asked questions

 Herbal baths are also an amazing opportunity to relax and bond.
 Babies usually love being the bath and are calmed and soothed by being the water - and usually drift off to sleep in mama's arms, or are calmed enough to nurse if they've been too disorganized previously.
 It's a wonderful time to relax your own sore muscles while taking in all the details of your new, amazing little person - and it can also be a great time for siblings to really explore their new baby, as well.

-Herbal bath blends are available from large retailers, like Earth Mama Angel Baby (available at Cribs, Cradles, and Things), and are also prepared by local herbalists Serenity Grows (located in Palmer, but herbs available in online shop), Stella Lyn of Wholistic Midwifery (located in Anchorage), and Alaska Earth Mamas (Fairbanks).
+Herbal bath blends are available from large retailers, like Earth Mama Angel Baby, and are also prepared by local herbalists like Stella Lyn of Wholistic Midwifery (located in Anchorage), and Alaska Earth Mamas (Fairbanks).

 If you have any other questions about herbal bath sessions, please don't hesitate to ask!